June 7, 2021 by Siobhan Climer and Mishaal Khan

 Step 3: … And Write Them Down

-Ensure every employee has received (and read) your Work-at-Home or Remote Work Security Policy.
+Ensure every employee has received (and read) your Work-at-Home or Hybrid Work Security Policy.
 Don’t have one?
 Make one.
 Even hardened cybersecurity experts click on phishing emails and fail to backup data.
+Start developing a cybersecurity culture at all levels.

 Step 4: Secure The Network – Wherever